 Standard costing and variance analysis provide valuable insights into the performance of a company’s operations.
 It helps in identifying areas of inefficiency, cost overruns, and potential cost savings.
 It also provides a basis for performance evaluation and decision-making.

 Standard costing and variance analysis rely on predetermined standards, which may not always reflect the actual conditions and changes in the business environment.
 It can also lead to a focus on meeting the standards rather than continuous improvement.
-Additionally, it may not be suitable for industries with rapidly changing costs or highly customized products.
+Additionally, it may not be suitable for industries with rapidly changing costs or highly customised products.

 Standard costing and variance analysis provide valuable information for decision-making related to pricing, cost control, budgeting, and performance evaluation.
 It helps management in identifying areas for improvement and making informed decisions to enhance the company’s profitability and efficiency.